callsmusic/vcpb/README.md

 ## Idea
 From Mr. [@TwitFace, AKA Andrew Lungers](https://t.me/TwitFace).

-## This is my first README
-So xquiz me for being messy.

 ## Requirements
 * A computer running a Linux distribution with a desktop environment,
 * the latest version of Telegram desktop,